Hadar-N/icare/README.md

 #### Sprites:

 * **ContourPolygon.py**
-used in _alltogether.py_ only, draws the physical polygon, holds InternalSprites and updates both it's own shape and the InternalSprite's movement
+used in _alltogether.py_ only, draws the physical polygon, holds FishSprites and updates both it's own shape and the FishSprite's movement

-* **InternalSprite.py**
+* **FishSprite.py**
 represent an "internal" (sometime referred to as fish). moves on its' own based on a randomized direction and speed. the collisions are checked from above.

 ***